FAQ on Accommodations and Disability Services

 No. Instructors should not request copies of your disability documentation.
 Students must only share their disability documentation with the Student Access and Disability Services Office.

-After I request accommodation letters for my classes, should I reach out to my instructors?
+After I request accommodation letters for my classes, should I contact my instructors?

 We encourage students to follow up with their instructors at the beginning of each semester.
 By doing so, students show that they are engaged in the course.
 Checking in with your instructors is important in advocating for your needs.
 Once you have requested accommodation letters, you may contact your instructors to introduce yourself.
 A sample email is below: